FIRST, Determine the goals for homeschooling.

 Each parent considering the seriousness of being responsible for her child’s education must pause to consider her own strengths and weaknesses.
 Perhaps these are known easily.
 Write them down.
 Ask your mother, sister, close friends, your husband to respond to your list.
 Perhaps they will deny or embellish your evaluation of these qualities.
 Say you love to read.
 This feature promises that you will more willingly trudge through the book catalogs, used sales and preparation.

 If you enjoyed your young years as a student, schooling might present a unexpected opportunity to re-learn and absorb subjects.
 Whether you maximized your own educational experiences or not, your child deserves to benefit from an on-going excitement concerning his education.
+Imagine a literature rich education.
+Imagine being outside everyday.
+Imagine spending your child’s childhood with them.

 Other strengths which add to the ease of schooling would be organization, attention to details, a playful spirit, relational strengths, and servant attitude… just to name a few.
 From one perspective, a naturally organized mom will look ahead to the goals for her student’s educational experience as well at the year and month ahead.
 After establishing goals and ordering them into hourly segments or daily assignments, a mother must douse her plan with grace.
 A consistent expectation of the unexpected each day will allow her to adjust accordingly.
 Working toward a goal always produces a more productive result!!
 Certainly, approaching every day with just a vague idea of what must be done finds much less accomplished.